grega1337/grega1337/README.md

 - 👋 Hi, I’m @grega1337
 - 👀 I’m interested in creating custom colutions
-- 🌱 I’m currently learning nodeJs express mongoDB vueJs
+- 🌱 I’m currently learning nodeJs express mongoDB angular redis rabbitmq
-- 📫 you can reach me at grega.rednak78@gmail.com
+- 📫 you can reach read more about me on [Izdelava spletnih strani](https://gregarednak.com) Grega Rednak

 <!---
 grega1337/grega1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.